x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/create-an-organization-relationship.md

 7. Click **save** to create the organization relationship.

-### Use the Exchange Management Shell to create an organization relationship
+### Use Exchange Online PowerShell to create an organization relationship
 <a name="BKMK_Shell"> </a>

 This example creates an organization relationship with Contoso, Ltd with the following conditions: